 Who is not insured for mandatory occupational benefits?

-- Employees with a fixed-term contract of employment (max.
-3 months)
+- Employees with a fixed-term employment contract (maximum three months)

 - Family members working at their own farm